-- (1) A watercraft while ashore on premises you own or rept. - (2) A watercraft you do not own that is: - (a) Less than 26 feet long; and - (b) Not being used to carry persons or property for a charge; - (9) Parking an "auto" on, or on the ways next to, premises you own or rent provided the "auto" is not owned by or rented or Joanes to you or the insured; - (4) Liability assumed under any "insured contrad" for the ownership, maintenance or use of alteralit or watercraft, or
+- (1) A watercraft while ashore on premises you own or rent. - (2) A watercraft you do not own that is: - (a) Less than 26 feet long; and - (b) Not being used to carry persons or property for a charge; - (3) Parking an "auto" on, or on the ways next to, premises you own or rent, provided the "auto" is not owned by or rented or loaned to you or the insured; - (4) Liability assumed under any "insured contract" for the ownership, maintenance or use of aircraft or watercraft; or

-- (6) "Socialy injury" or "property demage" arising out of: - (s) The operation of machinery of equipment that is attached to, or part of a tend vehicle that would qualify under the defiliation of "mobile equipment" if it were not subject to a compulsory or financial responsibility law or other motor vehicle insurance law where it is licensed or principally garaged; or - (b) The operation of any of the machinery or equipment listed in Paragraph f.(2) or f.(3) of the definition of "mobile equipment".
+- (5) "Bodily injury" or "property damage" arising out of: - (a) The operation of machinery or equipment that is attached to, or part of, a land vehicle that would qualify under the definition of "mobile equipment" if it were not subject to a compulsory or financial responsibility law or other motor vehicle insurance law where it is licensed or principally garaged; or - (b) The operation of any of the machinery or equipment listed in Paragraph f.(2) or f.(3) of the definition of "mobile equipment".